satpathysarthak/SPG/README.md

 cox_gender_miR.R: Script automated for miR gender Cox proportional regression

-cox_gender.R: Script to perform Survival Analysis with Tumor data using 2 models: Interaction and Estimated
+cox_gender.R: Script to perform Survival Analysis with Tumor data using 2 models: Interaction and Main-effect

-cox_gender_z.R: Script to perform Survival Analysis with Tumor data post z-score transformation using 2 models: Interaction and Estimated
+cox_gender_z.R: Script to perform Survival Analysis with Tumor data post z-score transformation using 2 models: Interaction and Main-effect

-cox_menopausal.R: Script to perform Survival Analysis with Tumor data using 2 models: Interaction and Estimated
+cox_menopausal.R: Script to perform Survival Analysis with Tumor data using 2 models: Interaction and Main-effect

 cox_uni_gender.R: Script to perform Survival Analysis with Tumor data using univariate models on subdata